Resize your main console with the window

 Use the OnStart(Builder, EventHandler<GameHost>) configuration object to add that event handler.
 This is also a good place to set the ResizeMode property to None.

-event is called after the window finishes resizing.
+The WindowResized event is called after the window finishes resizing.

 void Startup(object? sender, GameHost host)